AFRICA

 19) Temporary change of control

-2. the buyer does not participate in the decision making process of the target; and
+2. that the buyer does not participate in decision-making related to the commercial strategies of the acquired economic agent and

 20) Special industries, owners or types of transactions